How to Find Your Clients and Identify What They Need

 Finding What Your Clients Are Looking For

 Find out what the "hot buttons" are for the people in your target market.
 What do they perceive to be the greatest problems they face or the biggest goals they wish to achieve?
-Ask these questions of the people you serve and the other businesses who serve them.
+Ask these questions of the people you serve and the other businesses that serve them.
 Read trade literature or special interest publications and educate yourself on the key issues in your marketplace.

 When you have a clear picture of what your target market is truly looking for, you'll be able to package your services as a solution.
 Design all your marketing tools — website, brochure, telemarketing script, sales presentation — to show how your service addresses the hot buttons you identified.